Sagar-Bhalsing/Java/Lab-Activity/ProblemStatements.md

+## AreaOfRectangle
+- Java program to calculate the area of rectangle by initialising the data members inside the method

 ## Bike
 - Define a class called Bike with the following description:Instance variables/data members:
 - String bikeno  to store the bike’s number(MH65AB1234)